 A road trip to Houston and Galveston makes for another great weekend stop on your Texas road trip.
 Houston, the nation’s 4th largest city after NYC, LA, and Chicago, is one of the most ethnically diverse cities in America, making the opportunity to grab top-notch food unmatched.
 There’s also a sprawling museum campus where you can gaze at rare gems or learn about the history of NASA.
 An hour and a half from Houston is the coastal city of Galveston, a laid-back but lively beach city with warm water and great seafood.

 Got your Texas road trip planned out?
 You’ll need a reliable car that can beat the heat and get you there safely.
-Avail is here to help with a variety of awesome vehicles at affordable daily rates, all with roadside assistance and full insurance coverage from Allstate included.
+Avail is here to help with a variety of awesome vehicles at affordable daily rates, all with roadside assistance and insurance from Allstate included.
 Book a car with no hidden fees and no surprises.
 Check out our selection and reserve your car today!

 Portland is ranked as one of the best transit cities in the country.
 Click here for Avail’s guide to getting around this great city.

 Whether you’re flying into Portland, Oregon, or taking a road trip through it, don’t miss these five fun things to do while there.